 1. Begin With a Question

 Starting with a question is the most straightforward foray into the subject.
 What do you want to explore and discuss?
-It shouldn’t be a question you can answer with a ‘yes’ or a ‘no.’ You want to develop essential questions here, ones that inspire a quest for knowledge and problem-solving.
+It shouldn’t be a question you can answer with a ‘yes’ or a ‘no.’ You want to develop essential questions here, ones that inspire a thirst for knowledge and problem-solving.
 They’ll support the development of critical thinking skills beautifully.

 2. Create a Foundation

 Students cannot think critically if they do not have the information they need.
 Begin any exercise with a review of related data which ensures they can recall facts pertinent to the topic.
 These may stem from things like: